by Mark Hughes, chief executive of BT Security

 Companies need to have robust cyber security strategy and policies, which are kept under review and continuously put to the test.
 For larger organisations, this can include ‘war games’ to test the response to a cyber crisis.
 At BT we regularly run sessions pitching so-called ‘red teams’ of ethical hackers trying to penetrate our defences against the ‘blue teams’ protecting the network.

-Whether you are a businessperson in Truro or Exeter or a household in a remote part of Dartmoor, it is vital that we are all prepared to meet this threat.
+Whether you are a businessperson in Newcastle or Middlesbrough or a household in a remote part of Northumberland or County Durham, it is vital that we are all prepared to meet this threat.
 Financial loss is not the only risk.
 The recent attack on Britain’s healthcare system resulted in cancelled operations, missed appointments and delayed diagnoses.

 Realistically, online crime is unlikely to be eradicated entirely, but we- Internet Service Providers, Government and other organisations - are stepping up our collective efforts to curb the cyber criminals’ success rates through initiatives such as the Government’s Cyber Security Information Sharing Partnership, which BT is supporting.